Menditect/documentation/docs/mta/test-run.md

 | Changed only     | Only Test Cases (or Teststeps inside) that were changed since the previous Test Run were executed.                                     |
 | Changed & failed | Combination of both options.                                                                                                           |

-Note that Test Cases with `Providing` Teststeps are always executed.
+Note that Test Cases with Teststeps that provide data are always executed.
 See also [Teststep dependencies](Teststep#view-teststep-dependencies).

 When choosing `Changed only`:
 - only changes that were made *in MTA* are considered, not revision changes (in the Mendix model in Studio pro).